 Heritage of Pride is a nonprofit that makes New York City’s Pride (New York) come to life, and it happens to be the first and only Pride celebration in the city.
 Pride celebrations occur every day in June.
 There are 50+ events, 30 days, and millions of people.
 Events range from a Pride Run, virtual experiences like Youth Pride, Pride tours throughout NYC, and the most popular event: the Pride Parade that marches from 26th Street and 5th Ave and ends at 23rd Street and 7th Ave.

 Berlin Pride is the biggest Pride celebration in Europe, and locals call it Christopher Street Day (CSD).
-Pride has been celebrated in the city since 1979 and now has over one million people who gather together to celebrate LGBTQIA+ equality.
-Events happen throughout Pride that’s celebrated from July 23-25, and you can expect Pride official nightclubs, queer films across the city, and the famous Pride Parade that will be held on July 24.
+Pride has been celebrated in the city since 1979 and now has over one million people who gather together to celebrate gay rights and LGBTQIA+ equality.
+Events happen throughout Pride which is celebrated from July 23-25, and you can expect Pride’s official nightclubs, queer films across the city, and the famous Pride Parade that will be held on July 24.
 The parade will start at Kurfurstendamm around noon and end at Brandenburger Tor around 2:00 pm.
 Once the sun settles for the night, a massive Pride party commences to close out the night and the end of Christopher Street Day/Pride.

 Pride Toronto is celebrating its 40th Anniversary.
 Pride in Toronto is celebrated for the entire month of June.
 You can expect to see the city colorful with enough events to keep you busy every day!
 Some examples of some happenings include the Gaybourhood Music Tour that is entirely on foot, and at your leisure, you will also find Dyke Pride which is for all Dykes, Trans Dykes, and non-binary Dykes to attend.
 The event is virtual this year.
 There is also the Pride Parade.
 Unfortunately, due to COVID-19, this parade is a virtual event that is happening on June 27 at 2:00 pm.
 You can watch it here and here.